JeffreyEarly/wave-vortex-model/docs/users-guide/adding-forcing.md

 ## The equations of motion

-The equations of motion solved by the non-hydrostatic model are
+The equations of motion solved by the non-hydrostatic model, `WVTransformBoussinesq` and `WVTransformConstantStratification` are

 $$
 \begin{align}
 \frac{\partial u}{\partial t} - f v + \frac{1}{\rho_0} \partial_x p =& - \textrm{uNL} + \mathcal{S}_u \\